unterpunkt9/Odin_Gamelift/README.md

 ```

 You dont need to initalize and set any parameter used for AnywhereFleets.
 These get handled by the GameLift Server Agent.
-If your're interested in doing that manually, there is a guide inside the README.md in the plugin folder.
+  If your're interested in doing that manually, there is a guide inside the `README.md` in the plugin folder.

-The minimum the GameServer has to do is:
+The minimum the game server has to do is:
-* Call InitSDK()
+* Call `InitSDK()`
-* Implement GameSessionCallbacks (OnStartGameSession,OnTerminate,OnHealthCheck)
+* Implement GameSessionCallbacks (`OnStartGameSession`, `OnTerminate` and`OnHealthCheck`)
 * Set the used port.
-* Call ProcessReady()
+* Call `ProcessReady()`

-### GameLift Server Agent
+## GameLift Server Agent

-The Server Agent handles all neccessary steps to work with GameLift
+The GameLift Server Agent handles all neccessary steps to connect your game server with GameLift:

- * Takes AccessKey of your AWS Account
+ * Reads the AccessKey of your AWS Account
  * Registers a compute device
  * Reads and refreshes the auth-token for the compute device
- * Starts the Gameserver with set parameters
+ * Starts game servers with preconfigured parameters
- * Manages the hearbeat
+ * Manages the heartbeat

-#### AWS Account and Userpermissions
+### AWS account and User Permissions

-At first create an AWS Account.
-With that account, go to Identity and Access Management(IAM) and create a new user.
-Select this new user and create an Access key for it.
-Go to Security credentials -> Create access key and store it savely.
+To allow the GameLift Agent to register your compute device and communicate with GameLift Anywhere, you must set up an IAM user with the correct permissions.

-The user needs a few permission for the tasks done by the agent.
+1. In the AWS Console, open IAM and create a new user.
-For following tasks, the user needs permissions:
+2. Under Security Credentials, create a new Access Key (Security credentials > Create access key) and store it safely.
-* Register Compute
+3. This user must have permissions for the tasks the GameLift Agent performs:
-* GetComputeAuthToken
+   - gamelift:RegisterCompute
-* DeregisterCompute
+   - gamelift:GetComputeAuthToken

-The cleanest way is to create a new policy, give it a name and add it to the user.
+   - gamelift:DeregisterCompute

-In the AWS Console navigate to IAM->Policies and create a new policy.
+The easiest way is to create a custom policy that includes these actions.
-Select the persmission in the visual editor or switch from Visual to JSON and insert them:
+Go to IAM > Policies, create a new policy, and add the required permissions either via the visual editor or by switching to the JSON view to paste the following policy definition:
 ```
 {
 	"Version": "2012-10-17",